-In 1991, IAEA and the Nuclear Energy Agency of the OECD introduced a seven-grade international nuclear events scale ("INES"), an internationally recognized standard used to inform the public of the safety significance of a nuclear event.
-Levels 4 to 7 are termed "accidents" with a significant radiation exposure offsite, while Levels 1 to 3 are termed "incidents" with effects on the nuclear facilities only.
-Level 0 is called "below the scale" and refers to events that are not related to safety.
-According to the INES, applied retrospectively throughout the lifetime of our nuclear facilities, as of December 31, 2012, neither the Dukovany nor the Temelín nuclear power plant has experienced an incident assessed above Level 1.
+In 1989, IAEA and the Nuclear Energy Agency of the OECD introduced the International Nuclear Events Scale ("INES"), an internationally recognized tool used to inform the public in consistent terms of the safety significance of reported nuclear and radiological incidents and accidents, excluding naturally occurring phenomena such as radon.
+Events are classified at seven levels: Levels 4 to 7 are termed "accidents" with a significant radiation exposure off-site, while Levels 1 to 3 are termed "incidents" with effects on the nuclear facilities only.
+Events without safety significance are called "deviations" and are classified Below Scale/Level 0.
+No incident higher than Level 1 was observed at the Dukovany and Temelín NPP as of December 31, 2015.